jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 **&lt;NOTE>**: Instead of re-inventing the wheel and explaining things that have been well defined by someone else, I have included links next to some words/technologies/acronyms/protocols that I feel could proove useful to those not yet 'in the know'. **&lt;/NOTE>**

 For production, processes differ than in development - simply put, a front end server sends a request to a backend server, which in turn sends a request to a final destination server using an authentication medium that it has access to.
 Once the back end server receives data from the final destination server, it sends to the front end server.
 Essentially the front end server never has access to that authentication information and uses the back end server as a proxy.
 The back end server may store the authentication information in environmental variables, in a local config file or in some sort of secure repository/server that it has access to.
+This YouTube [video](https://www.youtube.com/watch?v=NpWWOS-tC5s&ab_channel=PortEXE) by PortEXE explains this process with [React](https://reactjs.org/).

 In development, it really depends on your environment, if you're using shared source code, etc.